 I returned to the University of Leeds in 2019 as a PhD candidate funded by the White Rose College of the Arts and Humanities (WRoCAH), having completed my MA here in 2017.

 My research addresses the role of faith-based organisations (FBOs) in climate change action and activism at the United Nations, particularly through their engagement with UNEP and the UNFCCC.
-I am also interested in how FBOs frame and respond to climate change, how they may develop distinctive ‘faith-based’ styles of campaigning within the UN system and act as important brokers in navigating between international (secular) climate change campaigning and grassroots (religious) climate change action.
+I’m interested in how FBOs frame and respond to climate change, how they may develop distinctive ‘faith-based’ styles of campaigning within the UN system and how they mediate between international climate change campaigning and grassroots climate change action.

 - Faith-based organisations (FBOs)

-- Religious understandings of and responses to climate change
+- Religious framings of and responses to climate change

 - Religious environmentalism

 - BA (Hons) Theology and Religious Studies

 - Centre for Religion and Public Life